waldrain/waldrain.github.io/moniwonig.md

 Todo:

-- cover isum foil in cladding gaps at the top under the roofwe are here
 - add a plastic foil and air layer on the inside of the window panes
+- cover isum foil in cladding gaps at the top under the roof &rarrl we are here
-- add a second double glazing outside the north window 93 x 125 cm (or both windows?)
+- add a second double glazing pane outside the north window 93 x 125 cm (or both windows?)
 - alternative: replace existing window glass U-Wert 2.8 with new glass U-Wert 1.3

 ### Gasheizungsoptimierung